- Explore the sultanate's major natural and cultural sites, including millennial city, wadis, desert and impressive mountains

 Al Hamra - Muscat - Return flight

-Return to Muscat, return the hire car and catch your flight home.
+Return to Muscat, take back the hire car and catch your flight home, which will land the following day.

 A Rough Idea of Price